There are several types of yoga. They all aim to help you relax by using breathing exercises, different body postures and relaxation techniques.

 - Never try difficult postures, such as head and shoulder stands, without first being shown how to do this by a qualified teacher.

-- Women who are pregnant, or have their period, shouldn’t practice certain postures (your teacher will advise you about which these are).
+- Women who are pregnant, or have their period, shouldn’t practice certain postures.
+Your teacher will tell you which ones.

 - Drink plenty of water after every class.